 The Sky This Week - Thursday January 30 to Thursday February 6

-The New Moon is Friday January 31.
-The Moon is at perigee, closest to the Earth, on January 30.
+The First Quarter Moon is Sunday, February 2.
+The Moon is at apogee, when it is furthest from the Earth, on January the 30th.

 Mercury is lost in the twilight.